Shopify/maintenance_tasks/README.md

 The Job class **must inherit** from `MaintenanceTasks::TaskJob`.

+Note that `retry_on` is not supported for custom Job classes, so failed jobs cannot be retried.

 #### Customizing the rate at which task progress gets updated

 `MaintenanceTasks.ticker_delay` can be configured to customize how frequently